hellNo3333/Rust-Twitch/README.md

 # desktop environments

-as of 2022/08/11, this script performs as expected on servers without a desktop environment. please make sure to install chrome (or whatever other browser you choose to use) and remember to match versions with the driver.
+~~as of 2022/08/11, this script performs as expected on servers without a desktop environment. please make sure to install chrome (or whatever other browser you choose to use) and remember to match versions with the driver.~~ no longer works as of 2022/09/09

 # run